 Arthur Kay set bio-bean up to specifically turn coffee grounds waste and turn it into energy in the form of biofuel.

 Coffee waste energy: the process of creating biofuel from coffee

 The process to create coffee waste energy first involves mixing waste with chemical hexane, a solvent considered safe and easy to you found in gasoline.
-After that, they heat the mixture to 140-degree Fahrenheit temperature, which results in the hexane evaporating after a few hours.
+After that, they heat the mixture to 140 degrees Fahrenheit temperature, which results in the hexane evaporating after a few hours.
 Then, methanol is fused with a catalyst in the leftover substance.
-Finally, after all of that, the glycerol is extracted out to create biodiesel fuel.
+Finally, after all of that, glycerol is extracted to create biodiesel fuel.

 Making the process faster

 Although we certainly think of transforming coffee waste into energy as good news, another sort-of predicament arises.
 Because of the significant amount of coffee waste produced, reusing it as biofuel might become a tad bit too time-consuming due to the lengthy process.
 A team of scientists at Lancaster University solved the problem and developed a process that can cut the time it takes.
 Amazingly, it can now only take a mere 10 minutes!

 The scientists substituted hexane with a specific catalyst, sodium hydroxide.
 They directly placed the mixture with the used coffee grounds.
 As a result, it immediately extracts the oil from the waste faster than when using hexane.

 Dr Vesna Najdanovic-Visak, leader of the experiment and engineering department professor of the said university stated in their report titled that this development “could significantly cut down biodiesel production costs”.